ANT 102 | INTRODUCTION TO CULTURAL ANTHROPOLOGY | 4 quarter hours

 (Undergraduate)

 This course combines historical archaeology and material culture studies to examine how material goods both shape and reflect American identity.
-The course will take an historical approach beginning in the 17th century when most Americans wore homespun clothing and produced their own food, and continue to the 21st century and a time when Americans wear the national colors of Tommy Hilfiger and eat fast food lunches.
-Often such changes in material culture are characterized as the process of "modernization," and as such, the course will be centered on the relationship between material culture, American identity and conceptions of modernity.
-Cross-listed with AMS 370.
+Beginning in the 17th century, the course continues to the 21st century centering on the relationship between material culture, American identity, and conceptions of modernity.

 ANT 252 | MATERIAL CULTURE AND DOMESTIC LIFE | 4 quarter hours